Background pattern

 • If you are taking digoxin along with Manidón.

-- If you have any of the following muscle weakness diseases: myasthenia gravis, Lambert-Eaton syndrome or advanced Duchenne muscular dystrophy.
+• If you have any of the following diseases that cause muscle weakness: myasthenia gravis, Lambert-Eaton syndrome, or advanced Duchenne muscular dystrophy.

 Other medications and Manidón

-Some medications, if taken together with Manidón, may alter its effect.
+Some medications, if taken together with Manidón, may alter their effect.
 If you use or have used any of the following medications, consult your doctor:

 • Flecainide, quinidine, disopyramide (for heart arrhythmias).